ericodle/coral_geometry_modeling/README.md

 ## Repository Contents

 - **Code**: We include a Jupyter Notebook [coral_geometries.ipynb](coral_geometries.ipynb) with linked Google Colab environment for quick access to our mathematical models.
-- **License**: Information about the licensing terms for using our code.

 ## Contributions